apache/flink/docs/content.zh/docs/dev/table/hive-compatibility/hive-dialect/insert.md

 - `VALUES ( value [, ..] ) [, ( ... ) ]`

   Specifies the values to be inserted explicitly.
-A common must be used to separate each value in the clause.
+A comma must be used to separate each value in the clause.
   More than one set of values can be specified to insert multiple rows.

 - select_statement